liguowang/cpgtools/README.md

 We assume your already have **[R](https://www.r-project.org/)** installed.
 If not, please follow these [instructions](https://cran.r-project.org/doc/manuals/r-release/R-admin.html) to install **[R](https://www.r-project.org/)**.

 Install "gamlss" package from the R command line:
 	> install.packages("gamlss")
 Install "gamlss" (use version 5.1-2 for example) from the Shell command line:
 	$ wget https://cran.r-project.org/src/contrib/gamlss_5.1-2.tar.gz
 	$ R CMD INSTALL gamlss_5.1-2.tar.gz

 ### <a name="p1.5"></a>Part 1.5: Install CpGtools

-	$ pip install cpgtools		#install CpGtools and all its dependencies
+	$ pip3 install cpgtools		#install CpGtools and all its dependencies
-	$ pip install cpgtools --upgrade		#**upgrade** CpGtools and all its dependencies
+	$ pip3 install cpgtools --upgrade		#**upgrade** CpGtools and all its dependencies

 ## <a name="p2"></a>Part 2: File and data format